Who's Behind Listverse?

 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 Top 10 Drinking Games

-It is Saturday, so in celebration I thought we should have a list of drinking games.
+In celebration of nothing in particular other than just letting the good times roll, we thought we should have a list of drinking games.
 These will provide you with hours and fun and a massive headache.
 Enjoy!
 Warning: Binge drinking can lead to excess fun.

 Quarters can be played with any number of players.
-Play is best with 3-6 players.
+Play is best with 3 to 6 people.
 Competitors sit around a table, hard wood works best but you might need to experiment.
 To decide who will go first, spin the quarter.
 When it stops, it will be pointing at the person that starts.
-I use Washington’s nose or the Eagle’s beak.
+We use Washington’s nose or the Eagle’s beak.
 Once established, the game begins.

 The shooter tries to bounce a quarter off the table and into a glass.
 If the quarter goes into the glass, the shooter chooses a person at the table to consume.
 The amount or size of the drink is debatable.
 This should be decided before the game starts.
 The shooter’s turn is over when he/she does not make the quarter in the cup.
 Play then proceeds the next shooter.

 To make things more exciting, rules are developed by the shooters only after making three quarters into the glass in a row.
 If any rules are broken, the guilty party must consume.

 Shuffle a full deck of cards and scatter them in a pile in the middle of your table.
 One player goes at a time picking one card.
 They flip over their card, displaying it to everyone.
 Each card has a different rule as follows: